surprisehighway/craft-taxcloud/README.md

 If address verification is enabled, the plugin will attempt to verify the address using the [TaxCloud API](https://dev.taxcloud.com/taxcloud/guides/2%20Verify%20an%20Address), and if TaxCloud returns a verified address the subsequent tax lookup will use the verified address.
 The verified address for example will contain the zip+4 even if the user did not enter it, making tax calculation more accurate. **If a verifed address is not matched the tax lookup will still be submitted** per TaxCloud's guidelines.

+### A note about sales and discounts

+TaxCloud does not accept separate line item discounts or adjustments.
+Items on Sale in Craft automatically send the sale price to TaxCloud for tax calculation.
+Discounts are calculated by the plugin to send the reduced line item price to TaxCloud for tax calculation [per TaxCloud guidelines](https://taxcloud.com/support/applying-discounts).

 ## TaxCloud Roadmap

 Some things to do, and ideas for potential features: